 - Set up WordPress in your hosting client console (this varies by hosting provider)

 - Download and learn how to use FTP (the tech publication Wired have a super in-depth guide for FTP beginners that may prove handy)

-- Choose, purchase and point your domain name to your hosting provider (you can often do this through your hosting provider!)
+- Point your domain name to your hosting provider (you can often do this through your hosting provider!)

 Once you get all of this done, you can begin to learn how to use WordPress before starting to create your website.